 - Call ahead.
 Contact your cruise line before arriving at Port Everglades to verify your schedule and terminal information.
 This is especially important if severe weather threatens.

 - Arrive at the Port after 11:30 a.m. to avoid traffic.
 Cruise lines ask that you board at least two hours prior to departure.

 - Bring government-issued photo ID.
-Anyone18-years-old and older must produce a government-issued photo ID at the security checkpoint.
+Anyone 18-years-old and older must produce a government-issued photo ID (such as a drivers license or passport) at the security checkpoint before entering the Port.

-- Keep identification and cruise documents handy.
+- Keep identification/cruise documents handy.
 Put them in your carry-on bag.
-Do not pack them in your luggage.
+Do not pack them in your checked luggage.
 You will need to produce these documents several times before boarding your ship.

 - Assist security.
 Heightened security measures at the Port help to ensure your safety.
 Please cooperate with security personnel to expedite boarding.

 - Weapons of any type are not permitted inside the port.
 Cruise guests traveling by car must make arrangements to store weapons off Port property during their cruise vacation.

 - Tag your luggage.
 Complete and attach the luggage tags provided by your cruise line before you give your luggage to porters for delivery to your stateroom.
 Porters can provide additional tags.

 - Carry valuables.
 Carry on any valuables, breakables, personal items and medications, along with your photo ID and cruise documents.

 - Follow signs.
 Digital directional signs with ship names and terminal assignments are updated daily.